maxrusmr2011/rsschool-cv/cv.md

 ---

 ### Contacts:
 E-mail: maxrusmr2011@gmail.com
 Tel.: +380505646126

 ---

 ### Summary:
-My goal is to get maximum experiance in web-development and get good point in IT-company.
+My goal is to get maximum experience in web-development and get good point in IT-company.
 I learn hard in web-technology and go on to do it.
 I am easy to train, insistent, and ready to work hard.